The UIC Library welcomes users with disabilities and is committed to providing accessible services, spaces and resources for everyone.

 - Click “Place Request.”

-- You’ll get an email when the book is ready to pick up (usually 1-2 days).
+- You’ll get an email when the book is ready to pick up.
+(Requests are usually pulled within 24 hours, except on weekends)

 As staffing permits, Library staff can also accompany students and employees who need assistance to the stacks in order to browse and retrieve books.